-An accumulation and maintenance trust is a type of discretionary trust, which prior to 22 March 2006 (provided it complied with special rules) had beneficial ongoing tax treatment.
+An accumulation and maintenance trust is a type of discretionary trust, for a class of beneficiaries under 25 years of age, which prior to 22 March 2006 (provided it complied with special rules) had beneficial ongoing inheritance tax treatment.
 This tax treatment is no longer available and the tax treatment follows that of a discretionary trust, as set out below.
-In place of accumulation and maintenance trusts, there are two new trust regimes: trusts for bereaved minors and 18-25 trusts; and provided certain conditions are met, each trust has a more beneficial inheritance tax treatment than a normal discretionary trust.
+In place of accumulation and maintenance trusts, there are 2 new trust regimes: trusts for bereaved minors and 18-25 trusts, and provided certain conditions are met, each trust has a more beneficial inheritance tax treatment than a normal discretionary trust.
 However, as far as new trusts are concerned, both these new categories of trust can only be set up on death.